arshaqu/sample1/README.md

-"# sample1 its not just a sample work of myown."
+"# sample1 its not just a sample work of myown Not working."